Whiley/WhileyCompiler/README.md

-# The Whiley Compiler
+# Installation

-This wiki provides a general discussion for the Whiley Compiler.

-## Running Whiley

 The easiest way to get started with Whiley is by running it in your web-browser on [whileylabs.com](http://whileylabs.com).
 To run Whiley from the command-line (e.g. `wy build`), see instructions for installing the [Whiley Build Tool](https://github.com/Whiley/WhileyBuildTool).

-## Overview
+You can find more information about Whiley at [whiley.org](https://whiley.org).

+# Contributing

+When making a contribution to the Whiley project, you will need to first sign-off the developers certificate of origin.
+Please see the CONTRIBUTORS file for more details.

+# Architecture

 The Whiley Compiler (WyC) is one component of the larger [Whiley Build Tool](https://github.com/Whiley/WhileyBuildTool).
 When you run `wy build` on the command line, you are running the build tool which, in turn, runs the Whiley Compiler (amongst other things).
 The goal of the Whiley Compiler is to take one or more `whiley` files along with zero or more `wyil` files (i.e. package dependencies) and produce a single `wyil` file.
 The `wyil` format is the Whiley Intermediate Language which, roughly speaking, provides an [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree) representation of the `whiley` files.
 A key point here is that the compiler only produces `wyil` files and does not, for example, generate JavaScript files or other executable formats (these are handled by other components of the build tool).